 5. Editorial Policy

 The corresponding author is responsible for signing a copyright transfer agreement on behalf of all authors.
 This agreement form is sent to the corresponding author when the manuscript is submitted.

 Copyright on any open access article in a journal published by The Korean Society of Fisheries and Aquatic Science is retained by the The Korean Society of Fisheries and Aquatic Science.

 This is and Open Access article distributed under the terms of the Creative Commons Attribution Non-Commercial Licens which permits unrestricted non-commercial use, distribution, and reproduction in any medium, provided the original work is properly cited.

 The current charge for publication is 500,000 Korean Won per article for members of the Korean Society of Fisheries and Aquatic Science, and 600,000 Korean Won per article for non-members.
 The publication charge for non-Korean foreigners is 500 US dollars per article.

 A fast-track process is available for authors who desire quick publication of their papers.
 Authors should contact the Editorial Office (e-mail: email@example.com) for fast-track submission.
 The review process will be conducted as rapidly as possible, the first decision will be made within 1 month.
 The acceptance of fast-track manuscripts will be decided solely based on scientific merits of manuscripts.

-For Fast-track publication, the charge for publication is 700,000 Korean Won (700 US dollars) per article for members of the Korean Society of Fisheries and Aquatic Science, and 800,000 Korean Won (800 US dollars) per article for non-members.
+For Fast-track publication, the charge for publication is 700,000 Korean Won per article for members of the Korean Society of Fisheries and Aquatic Science, and 800,000 Korean Won per article for non-members.
+The publication charge for non-Korean foreigners on fast-track is 700 US dollars per article.
 There is no review fee, and the authors must pay the publication fee after acceptance.